Rob-Pait/dreamcloud-docs/firstapp/source/deploying_an_application.rst

 * User data.
 During instance creation, you can provide user data to OpenStack to configure instances after they boot.
 The cloud-init service applies the user data to an instance.
 You must pre-install the cloud-init service on your chosen image.
-We'll go into more detail in :doc:`/introduction-to-fractal-app`.
+  FIXME We'll go into more detail in :doc:`/introduction-to-fractal-app`.

 .. only:: fog